 Faculty may recall items needed for instruction.
-Current students, faculty and staff may place holds for items or request a hold.
-Individuals are notified when materials on hold become available.
+Current students, faculty, and staff may place hold requests for items.
+The library notifies individuals when materials on hold become available.

 The Moustakas Johnson Library is open to visitors by appointment.
 All visitors are required to register with the circulation desk.